utetrapp/learning-flutter/README.md

 5. make it responsive using package [responsive_framework](https://pub.dev/packages/responsive_framework)
 6. encapsulate home screen
 ToDo
+7. refactor internationalization, e.g. fix missing translations and use localization package
-5. add bottom navigation and two more simple stateless pages and navigation
+8. add navigation rail and two more simple stateless pages and navigation
-6. add a listview as described in [What is the alternative to a ListView in Flutter?](https://docs.flutter.dev/get-started/flutter-for/android-devs#listviews--adapters)
+9. add a listview as described in [What is the alternative to a ListView in Flutter?](https://docs.flutter.dev/get-started/flutter-for/android-devs#listviews--adapters)
+10. add simple dummy server based on python fastapi and mariadb running in docker
-7. fetch data from api using dio
+11. fetch data from api using dio
-8. add logging and dio-logger
+12. add logging and dio-logger
-9. add bloc and repository pattern and get_it and injectable and freezed
+13. add bloc and repository pattern and get_it and injectable and freezed
-10. add tests using mockito
+14. add tests using mockito
-11. cache data local using drift
+15. cache data local using drift
-12. add fancy buttons using styled_widget
+16. add fancy buttons using styled_widget
-13. dart_code_metrics
+17. dart_code_metrics
+18. split into different modules/libs to be able to create apps with different functionality based on the same code

 ## Resources